firesidefiction/firesidefiction.github.io/_drafts/FQ-2018-Q4-OCT/2018-10-09-light-and-death-on-the-indian-battle-station.md

 "Ritika!"
 I called urgently, but of course she just lay there, still and silent.
 "Ritika!
 No!"

 Lord Yama was vanishing down a disappearing path.
 Without Ritika’s Strength, everything was reverting to normal.
-Normal, but for my little sister being gone.
+Normal but for my little sister being gone.

 "No!"
 I said again, my mind a whirl of thoughts and denial.